jean-e-lecours/uwarl-test-suite/README.md

 ### Example

 Currently the only test course available is test course 1.
-To launch the gazebo simulation with the turtlebot 3 burger, navigate to your catking workspace directory and use the following command:
+To launch the gazebo simulation with the turtlebot 3 burger, navigate to your catkin workspace directory and use the following command:

 ```
 roslaunch uwarl_test_suite turtle_test_1.launch